menu

 Occupations and Workforce

-Glenwood is a blue-collar town, with 76.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Glenwood is generally considered to be a blue-collar town.
+76.29% of the Glenwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Glenwood is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Glenwood who work in healthcare suport services (7.38%), office and administrative support (5.37%), and law enforcement and fire fighting (4.70%).

 Setting & Lifestyle